Will Tesla Disrupt Long Haul Trucking?

 Specifications and Performance

-To understand how well or poorly will the Tesla electric truck compete against current diesel and potential future fuel cell - electric trucks we must know what is its performance.
-In calculating the Tesla truck performance, various Parameters were used and these are summarized below.
+To understand how well or poorly will the Tesla electric truck compete against current diesel and potential future fuel cell - electric trucks, we must know what its performance is.
+In calculating the Tesla truck performance, various parameters were used, and these are summarized below.

 |Parameter